Trevor Chappell: 1979–80: Move to New South Wales

 When World Series Cricket ended in 1979, Chappell moved to Sydney and started playing for the club Gordon.
 He started off the season with 55 for a Rick McCosker XI against a Ross Edwards XI in a trial game.
-This ensured his selection in the New South Wales side for the first Sheffield Shield match that summer, meaning Chappell had now played for three states.
+This ensured his selection in the New South Wales team for the first Sheffield Shield match that summer, meaning Chappell had now played for three states.
 He was preferred to non-WSC-aligned batsman John Dyson, which caused some controversy at the time.

 Chappell was under pressure to justify his selection but responded with 150 against West Australia, helping New South Wales win.
 He later scored 144 against Tasmania 76 not out against Queensland and 80 against the touring English.

 Chappell made 674 runs at 42.12.
 He started to bowl more (five wickets at 14.8), and his fielding by now was amongst the best in the country; he began to be discussed as an international prospect.
 In April 1980 one Sydney journalist suggested "he must be close to winning the remaining batting place" in the Australian squad to tour England in 1980.

-1980–81: One Day International Player
+1980–81: One Day International player

 Chappell began the 1980–81 summer scoring 110 in a grade match for Gordon.
 His bowling spell of 3–22 helped NSW defeat Queensland.

-In November, Chappell was selected in the Australian one-day side against New Zealand alongside Shaun Graf; although Chappell had only scored 121 runs at 31.5 in five innings (39, 2, 50, 19 and 16) his bowling (four wickets for 90) and fielding were seen as benefits by selectors who wanted an all rounder.
+In November, Chappell was selected in the Australian one-day team against New Zealand alongside Shaun Graf; although Chappell had only scored 121 runs at 31.5 in five innings (39, 2, 50, 19 and 16) his bowling (four wickets for 90) and fielding were seen as benefits by selectors who wanted an all rounder.
 The Age called it a "shock selection".
 It was the first time three brothers had been selected for Australia.

-Both Graf and Trevor Chappell were picked in the side.
+Both Graf and Trevor Chappell were picked in the team.
 Australia lost the game.
 Chappell managed only 12 runs and took 0–21 with the ball, but he did run out Geoff Howarth.
 He did not bat or bowl in his second game, also against New Zealand.